YannickMADZ/UjKB3AbfxJ1r6H45/README.md

 - **Cross-Validation:** 5-fold cross-validation for robust model evaluation

 ### Best Model Performance
-**XGBoost** achieved the highest F1-score after threshold optimization, making it our selected model for deployment.
+**XGBoost** achieved the highest F1-score after threshold optimization.
 The model was further optimized using GridSearchCV for hyperparameter tuning to maximize performance.

 ## Key Features